sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 >>> (1200, 1600, 3)
 ```
-We see that it has a shape of 1200 x 600 x 3.
+We see that it has a shape of 1200 x 1600 x 3.

 This is telling us that the image, in the form of a 3D array,

 * has 1200 rows of pixels,
 * 1600 columns of pixels,
-* and 3 colour channels, representing red, green and blue intensities.
+* and 3 colour channels, representing red, green and blue intensities of each pixel.

 So, the image is wider than it is high, and each pixel is represented by its position on the picture (row & column number) and a number representing the intensity of each of the colours: red, green and blue.

-So now we understand this, we can use simple maths on the array to play around with the image.
+So now we understand this data structure, we can use simple maths on the array to play around with the image, and Numpy makes this very easy.

 ---

 ## cropping images

-Say, we want to crop the image so we just have the car?
+Say, we want to crop the image so we just have the car without all the background?
 We just have to slice the row and column parts of the array to show just the range of rows and columns we want to keep.

+We will need only the pixels from rows 350 to 1100.
+We will need only the pixels from columns 200 to 1400.

 I'll also save the file so I can show you.

 ```ruby
 cropped = camaro[350:1100, 200:1400, :]